ni/nimi-python/docs/niscope/attributes.rst

 .. py:attribute:: probe_attenuation

     Specifies the probe attenuation for the input channel.
-For example, for a 10:1 probe,  set this attribute to 10.0.
+For example, for a 10:1 probe,  set this property to 10.0.
     Valid Values:
     Any positive real number.
 Typical values are 1, 10, and 100.